OT-Net: A Reusable Neural Optimal Transport Solver: Abstract

 \section{Abstract}

 {With the widespread application of optimal transport (OT), its calculation becomes essential, and various algorithms have emerged.
 However, the existing methods either have low efficiency or cannot represent discontinuous maps.
-A novel reusable neural OT solver \textbf{OT-Net} is thus presented, which first learns Brenier's height representation via the neural network to obtain its potential, and then gained the OT map by computing the gradient of the potential.
-The algorithm has two merits, 1) it can easily represent discontinuous maps, which allows it to match any target distribution with discontinuous supports and achieve sharp boundaries.
-This can well eliminate mode collapse in the generated models.
-2) The OT map can be calculated straightly by the proposed algorithm when new target samples are added, which greatly improves the efficiency and reusability of the map.
-Moreover, the theoretical error bound of the algorithm is analyzed, and we have demonstrated the empirical success of our approach in image generation, color transfer, and domain adaptation. }
+A novel reusable neural OT solver \textbf{OT-Net} is thus presented, which first learns Brenier's height representation via the neural network to get its potential, and then obtains the OT map by the gradient of the potential.
+The algorithm has two merits: 1) When new target samples are added, the OT map can be calculated straightly, which greatly improves the efficiency and reusability of the map.
+2) It can easily represent discontinuous maps, which allows it to match any target distribution with discontinuous supports and achieve sharp boundaries, and thus eliminate mode collapse.
+Moreover, we conducted error analyses on the proposed algorithm and demonstrated the empirical success of our approach in image generation, color transfer, and domain adaptation. }